Amyris (NASDAQ:AMRS) Shares Down 2.9% After Insider Selling

 Specifically, insider Nicole Kelsey sold 3,483 shares of the firm’s stock in a transaction on Thursday, September 2nd.
 The shares were sold at an average price of $14.86, for a total value of $51,757.38.
 The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
 Also, CEO John Melo sold 95,115 shares of Amyris stock in a transaction dated Wednesday, July 7th.
 The shares were sold at an average price of $15.53, for a total transaction of $1,477,135.95.
 The disclosure for this sale can be found here.
 Insiders sold a total of 141,745 shares of company stock worth $2,170,058 over the last quarter.
 36.30% of the stock is currently owned by company insiders.

 Several brokerages have recently weighed in on AMRS.
 HSBC began coverage on shares of Amyris in a research report on Tuesday, June 1st.
 They set a “buy” rating and a $20.00 target price on the stock.
 Zacks Investment Research raised shares of Amyris from a “sell” rating to a “hold” rating in a report on Friday, August 6th.
-Oppenheimer lifted their price target on shares of Amyris from $25.00 to $26.00 and gave the company an “outperform” rating in a report on Friday, August 6th.
+Roth Capital cut their price target on shares of Amyris from $25.00 to $22.00 and set a “buy” rating for the company in a report on Friday, August 6th.
 HC Wainwright cut their price target on shares of Amyris from $35.00 to $30.00 and set a “buy” rating for the company in a report on Friday, August 6th.
-Finally, Roth Capital cut their price target on shares of Amyris from $25.00 to $22.00 and set a “buy” rating for the company in a report on Friday, August 6th.
+Finally, Oppenheimer lifted their price target on shares of Amyris from $25.00 to $26.00 and gave the company an “outperform” rating in a report on Friday, August 6th.
 One equities research analyst has rated the stock with a hold rating and six have given a buy rating to the stock.
 According to data from MarketBeat.com, the stock presently has an average rating of “Buy” and a consensus price target of $18.39.

 Several hedge funds and other institutional investors have recently made changes to their positions in AMRS.
 Nisa Investment Advisors LLC bought a new position in shares of Amyris in the second quarter worth about $28,000.
 FORA Capital LLC bought a new position in shares of Amyris in the second quarter worth about $29,000.
 The PNC Financial Services Group Inc. bought a new position in shares of Amyris in the first quarter worth about $36,000.
 Meeder Asset Management Inc. bought a new stake in shares of Amyris during the first quarter worth approximately $57,000.
 Finally, tru Independence LLC bought a new stake in shares of Amyris during the second quarter worth approximately $59,000.
 44.16% of the stock is owned by institutional investors.